 Kna '51 (#2)

-if I'd class them as viable sets for introducing one to this score.
+if I'd class it as a viable set for introducing one to this score.
 At the same

-time, I certainly wouldn't want to do without either one.
+time, I certainly wouldn't want to do without it.

 CALLAS (1923 - 1977) -- HER BEST RECORDINGS IN GOOD SOUND